puppetlabs/puppet-docs/source/guides/cloud_pack_getting_started.markdown

 Depending on your operating system and Ruby environment, you may need to manually install some of Fog's dependencies.

 If you wish to use CloudPack to install Puppet on new nodes, you'll also need **a copy of the [Puppet Enterprise][pe] universal tarball.** As of this writing, the distro-specific tarballs are not supported.

+The machine running the CloudPack faces will need a working `/usr/bin/uuidgen` binary.

 ### Services